Latest Algorithms UpdatesMarch 3, 2019

 Confused?
 Yes, most people are.
 It is best to think of it is as ‘The City' or as the square mile (even though it takes up two square miles).
 This way everyone knows what you mean – particularly black cabbies and Uber drivers.

-The City of London Corporation, the independent government of this area, is the oldest continuous democratic commune in the world.
+The City Corporation, the independent government of this area, is the oldest continuous democratic commune in the world.
 The City is the original London – or Londinium to be exact.

 It’s a history thing